What is the 3500 Campaign?

 How can I get involved?

-- Spread the word about the campaign prior to the event, and encourage others to bring a house.
+- Spread the word about the campaign, and encourage others to bring a house.

-- Assemble your house and bring it to ReStore located at 610 E. Omaha St.
+- Assemble your house and bring it our office located at 610 E. Omaha St.

 - Post a picture of yourself (and maybe some friends!) on Facebook or Instagram holding your tiny home or dropping it off with #3500homes.